-Our aim is green and sustainable ecotourism offering conservation awareness; visitors can experience nature through walking trails, horseback safaris, cycling, birding tours and guided drives.
+Our aim is green and sustainable ecotourism offering conservation awareness; visitors can experience nature through walking trails, cycling, birding tours and guided drives.
 Educational tourism is our focus: we offer "Friends of Ezemvelo" working weekends, tourist education programs, and leadership and team building workshops within the reserve itself.

 Ezemvelo also offers facilities for conferences, weddings, camping and overnight stays.
 Tourists may be interested to know that the reserve is also home to a student campus called MERU, where students live and work within nature while studying for their Bachelor of Management in conservation and sustainable living.
 Combining education, tourism and conservation is a key focus of Ezemvelo Nature Reserve.